 Eligibility conditions include that you will need to:

-- satisfy a work test if you are over age 66; - be under the age of 71; and - have a total super balance of less than \$1.7 million at 30 June 2021.
+- be under the age of 71; and - have a total super balance of less than \$1.7 million at 30 June 2021.

-For more information, head to the ATO website.
+For more information about any of the above changes, head to the ATO website.